clover/codelab-remote-pay-cloud/README.md

 A `SaleRequest` will now `alert` when it is complete and whether or not it succeeded.
 Refresh the page, process another transaction, and you should see the "Sale was successful...!" dialog.

 You'll also want to test that failed transactions behave as expected.
 The test card shipped with your DevKit should *always* succeed.
 You'll need to manually enter a different test card number in order to simulate a decline at the payment gateway.
-To do that, you'll need to add a switch to the POS that allows the merchant to toggle whether the Clover device will show a 'Type Card' button and permit manual entry.
+To do that, you'll need to add a switch to the POS that allows the merchant to toggle whether the Clover device will show a **Type Card** button and permit manual entry.

 In `index.html`, add a `<label>` element that contains the checkbox: